 - Fixes to an error discovered must be done at the location where the error occurred, but in the virtual world fixes can often be made remotely.

 - It is very important to create visibility on the work and workflow when creating software.
 In particular, attend to too much work in process and delays in workflow and feedback.

 - Errors can replicate quickly in software if dependencies are not attended to.

-- Remote service and updates is possible
+Remote service, error tracking and updates is possible.

-Learning Lean for Software
+Learning Lean for Software Development and Knowledge Work

 May approaches promoting Lean in software development build directly on Lean as it applies to software development or scoff at Lean for software development.
 The first misses opportunities while the second demonstrates a lack of understanding Lean.